IgorVaryvoda/new-varyvoda.com/content/posts/help-ukraine.md

 Barbaric Russian occupiers are facing fierce resistance from Ukrainians, who are not willing to lose their independence, culture, national identity and their lives to pathetic Russian imperialism.

 I, like millions of other Ukrainians, cannot stay idle in this situation.
-There are so many ways you can help, it's become really hard to navigate between the options.
+There are so many ways you can help, but it's become really hard to make a choice which organization to help.

-That's why I've created [UAHelp.me](https://www.uahelp.me) - a curated list of ways to help Ukraine and it's people.
+That's why I've created [UAHelp.me](https://www.uahelp.me) - a curated list of resources to help Ukraine and it's people.
 Here's how you can help Ukraine:

 ## QR codes for quick donation
 ![QR codes to help Ukraine!](https://cdn.earthroulette.com/help-ukraine/QR.png)